chris-prenissl/chris-prenissl.github.io/_tabs/about.md

 It will cover everything from setting up environments to personal developer experiences.

 ## About me
-### Android Developer | Software Engineer | Team Player

 👋 Hello, I'm Chris:)

-My goal is to make exceptional mobile Apps with an Android Development background.
+My goal is to make exceptional mobile Apps and help with Development.

 #### Experience
 - Android Developer at Bertrandt